bhaskar-anil/recursion/README.md

 Recursion: The repeated application of a recursive procedure or definition.

-To understand the recursion we can take an example as I gave answer here Suppose you want to know what is eligibility to become a prime minister of US, which is:
+To understand the recursion we can take an example as I gave answer on stackoverflow <a href="http://stackoverflow.com/questions/21032358/problems-with-understanding-recursion/28824792#28824792">here</a>
+Suppose you want to know what is eligibility to become a prime minister of US, which is:

 You have to be national citizen of US, for which here is the rule: